What is malaria?

 Certain people are at higher risk of getting malaria and developing severe disease.
 These include pregnant women, infants, children under five years of age, people with HIV/AIDS, and travelers coming from areas where malaria is not present.

 How is malaria spread?

 The parasite that causes malaria is usually spread by the bite of an infected female Anopheles mosquito.
-It can also be transmitted from a mother to her unborn infant before or during delivery.
+In addition, an infected mother can transmit the parasite to her infant before or during delivery.
 Rarely, the malaria parasite is spread by blood transfusion or organ transplant.

 What are the symptoms of malaria?

-Symptoms vary depending on the type of Plasmodium involved, but may include high fever, chills, sweats, and headache.
-In some cases, the illness can progress to severe anemia, kidney and respiratory failure, coma and death.
+Symptoms vary depending on the type of Plasmodium causing the infection, but might include high fever, chills, sweats, and headache.
+In some cases, the illness can progress to severe anemia, kidney and respiratory failure, coma and even death.
 Some types of malaria cause less severe illness, but if not treated the symptoms can continue for weeks or months with episodes of fever and chills.
-With some types of malaria, relapses of the disease may occur years after treatment that was thought to have been successful.
+With some types of malaria, relapses of the disease might occur years after treatment that was thought to have been successful.

 How soon after exposure do symptoms appear?

-The symptoms usually appear 7 to 30 days after the bite of the mosquito, depending on the type of malaria involved.
-Some strains may not cause symptoms for 10 months or even longer.
+The symptoms usually appear 7–30 days after the bite of the mosquito, depending on the type of malaria involved.
+Some strains, however, might not cause symptoms for 10 months or even longer.